wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/6-exercise.md

 1. Enter username **nancyd** and then a password of your choice.

 1. Select **Register**.
-Your account will be registered and you will be signed in automatically and redirected to the profile page.
+Your account will be registered and you'll be signed in automatically and redirected to the profile page.

 1. Switch to the Power Apps portals app.